robertue1/LinealRegressionProject/README.md

 ## Design

 To reach the prediction goal of this project, we decided to analyze features like budget, runtime, MPPA rating, the distributor, and the genres a movie belongs to.
+For the data acquisition task, web-scraping was used to obtain an initial dataset of movies, but as data was missing, I used Selenium to go over all of the movies (in the Wikipedia website) titles with missing values to try to impute the missing values.
 Since there were categorical non-ordinal features, the implementation of dummy variables was needed.
-Once different models' performances were compared, I chose a Lasso Regression model for making predictions and determine which factors have positive or negative correlations with the target.
+Once different models' performance were compared, I chose a Lasso Regression model for making predictions and determine which factors have positive or negative correlations with the target.

 ## Data